What Does a Land Surveyor Do?

 - gathers information via field work by going into the field and taking a survey of the area, which will then determine boundaries or create a topography

 During a land survey, Global Positioning System (GPS) equipment may be used.
 Because this equipment uses satellite data, it allows the gathering of accurate information with high efficiency.
-Once a land survey is completed, findings are recorded, often by creating official reports and maps.
+Once a land survey is completed, findings are recorded, often by creating official reports, public records, land records, legal documents, maps, and more.
 In many cases, survey work is completed with a team.

 - needs to know his or her state laws and history of surveying

-- must have computer skills since you will be using various types of technological equipments
+- must have computer skills since you will be using various types of technological equipment

 - should be able to focus on detail and complete tasks accurately and thoroughly